motty93/GceFirewalls/README.md

 ## How to use

-It is a premise that gcloud commands can be use.
+It is a premise that gcloud commands can be used.

 If you won't know, please access here.